syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Annotations.md

 **CoordinateUnit as axis**

-To position an annotation based on axis values, you should set the *CoordinateUnit* as *axes*, so that the values specified in `X1` and `Y1`, `X2` and `Y2` (if needed) are considered based on the range values of primary and secondary axes.
+To position an annotation based on axis values, you should set the *CoordinateUnit* as *Axis*, so that the values specified in `X1` and `Y1`, `X2` and `Y2` (if needed) are considered based on the range values of primary and secondary axes.

 **CoordinateUnit as pixels**